anandkodical/Devops-learning/Linux/README.md

             e. /var/log/boot.log : Checked whether all processes got started while boot so that we can troubleshoot if any issues.

-    6. /tmp :- All temporary files created by all users will be saved.
+    6. /tmp :- All temporary files created by all users will be saved and accessible to everyone.
+Therefore, important files or information should not be saved in this directory.

     7. /dev : Contains device information files such as HDD, sound devices etc.